ToKe79/retroarch-kodi-addon-LibreELEC/README.md

 `/storage/.config/retroarch` is the root folder for RetroArch configurations.
 It includes the `retroarch.cfg` main configuration file and following subfolders:

-`savestates` For storing the savestates
+`savestates` for storing the savestates

-`savefiles` For storing the saves (e.g. memory card files)
+`savefiles` for storing the saves (e.g. memory card files)

-`remappings` For storing remapped controls
+`remappings` for storing remapped controls

-`playlists` For storing RetroArch playlists - lists of games per emulated system
+`playlists` for storing RetroArch playlists - lists of games per emulated system

-`system` Put your BIOS files here
+`system` put your BIOS files here

 `thumbnails` Boxarts / Screenshots / Title screens will be stored here (use the online update in RetroArch to download these)